Choosing A Healer

 This is often the case if their form of energy work involves massage.
 Although the requirements vary, in most states in the U.S., formal training and a license are required to perform massage.

+You should feel free to inquire about their licensing if they will be performing any hands-on work.
 Personally I would be more comfortable choosing a healer who adhered to the legalities, whatever they happen to be in your locality.

 After Making an Appointment